-Historical VaR Average
+Historical VaD (000/ and day) by risk tyme Average

-(99%, one-day) by risk type 2013 2012
+Historical VaR (99%, one-day) by risk type 2013 2012

 Foreign exchange 241 335

 Interest rate 488 217

 Equity instruments 14 26

-Diversification (181 ) (171 )
+Diversification (181) (171)

 Total VaR exposure 562 407

 While VaR captures the Group's daily exposure to currency and interest rate risk, sensitivity analysis evaluates the impact of a reasonably possible change in interest or foreign currency rates over a year.
 The longer time frame of sensitivity analysis complements VaR and helps the Group to assess its market risk exposures.
 Details of sensitivity analysis for foreign currency risk are set out in Note 27.2.2., for interest rate risk in Note 27.2.3., and for equity price sensitivity analysis in Note 27.2.4. below.